inyoungcho/presentations/modules/lecture-docker-security-intro-overview/slides.md

 Note:

+You can add an extra layer of safety by enabling AppArmor, SELinux, GRSEC, or your favorite hardening solution.

 Docker containers are very similar to LXC containers(LXC is a userspace interface for the Linux kernel containment features.), and they have similar security features; kernel namespaces, appamor and SELinux profiles, seccomp, chroots (using pivot_root), capabilities, and Cgroup.

 Look Man page for each features!